 The other day, a woman on a homeschool forum I read asked local parents for recommendations for her 10 year old daughter.
 Her daughter wanted to learn Mandarin, but had no previous exposure to the language.
 This woman is convinced that all she needs is to find or create a two week camp that teaches art or music or whatever but ALL in Chinese and her child will magically learn Chinese in this manner.

 After reading the post, I was beside myself with incredulity.
 Sorry, lady.
 That is both a complete failure to understand how language is learned – as well as having totally unrealistic expectations.

 Solution: Avail yourself to reading a few articles on bilingualism/multilingualism – especially in children.
-Here’s a helpful article on some of the myths regarding early language learning.
-(It also lists sources that can be useful.)
+Here’s a helpful list of articles on some of the myths regarding early language learning.

 I’m not talking so much about how bilingualism changes your brain scans or whatever – but more on the process of how to encourage fluency, or to teach a second language (or a third).
-Learn about OPOL (One Parent One Language) and other language methods.
+Learn about One Parent One Language (OPOL) and other language methods.

 3) Fail to learn or understand how Mandarin is different than English – as well as fail to understand how written Chinese works.

 One of my readers pointed out to me that many non-speaking parents don’t realize just how different Chinese is from English.
 Most parents’ only frame of reference for learning a different language will likely be from learning Spanish or French (or some other romantic language) in high school.
 The romantic languages are not that different from English and a lot of the words and phrases can be guessed due to Latin roots and commonalities between the languages (such as a shared alphabet).